mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 **-w**, **\--transcribe**   \[_AUD_] \[_LANG_] \[_PROMPT_]

-:     Transcribe audio file into text.
+:     Transcribe audio file speech into text.
 LANG is optional.
-      A prompt that matches the audio language is optional.
+      A prompt that matches the speech language is optional.
-      Audio will be transcribed or translated to the target LANG.
+      Speech will be transcribed or translated to the target LANG.

       Set twice to phrase or thrice for word-level timestamps (-www).